metno/pyaerocom/docs/tut00_get_started.rst

 .. image:: tut00_get_started/tut00_get_started_31_1.png

-That should be enough for an introduction.
 The following notebook introduces in more detail how pyaerocom handles regions and where they can be defined.
 In the subsequent tutorial, the ``ReadGridded`` class is introduced, that was usesed above to import model data in a flexible way based on variable name, time range and temporal resolution.
 The loaded data for each model and variable is then stored in the analysis class ``GriddedData`` which we use in the end of this notebook and which will be introduced in a later tutorial.